ndimatteo/HULL/README.md

    - Product creation - `[live-domain]/api/shopify/product-update`
    - Product update - `[live-domain]/api/shopify/product-update`
    - Product deletion - `[live-domain]/api/shopify/product-delete`
-     > ⚠️ **Note** <br />You have to use a real, live domain name (not localhost!).
+     > **Warning** <br />You have to use a real, live domain name (not localhost!).
 Be sure to use your Vercel project URL during development, and then switch to the production domain once live.
 You may not know your Vercel project URL until you deploy, feel free to enter something temporary, but make sure to update this once deployed!

 ### 4) NextJS